ouyi/ouyi.github.io/README.md

     bundle show minima

-Update the last modification time using the system time:
+Update the last_modified_at field of a post using its file system modification time:

     ./lastmod.sh _posts/2015-12-14-ansible-downgrade-rpm.md